-Chose your north and south PL All-Star Xls
+Your north and south PL All-Star Xls - who would win?

-All-Star Premier League game: Chose your north and south starting Xls
+All-Star Premier League game: Your north and south starting Xls

 Last updated on .From the section Premier League

-New Chelsea owner Todd Boehly thinks a US-style 'all-star game' would be a good idea for the Premier League - but which players would you chose in your starting XIs if the match ever became a reality?
+New Chelsea owner Todd Boehly thinks a US-style 'all-star game' would be a good idea for the Premier League - with a possible 'north v south' game - and we asked you to pick what those line-ups would look like.

-At a conference in New York, Boehly gave his thoughts on how the English top flight can take a "little bit of a lesson from American sports".

-One suggestion is a 'north versus south' game, so now is your chance to pick what those line-ups could look like.

-And for the purposes of this selector, we've grouped Midlands teams into 10 'north' Premier League sides, with 10 from London and the south.
+For the purposes of this selector, we grouped midlands teams into 10 'north' Premier League sides, with 10 from London and the south.

-Select your players and formation from the lists below and remember to share your picks across social media.
+Your north XI came entirely from Manchester City and Liverpool players.
+The top 16 most selected players came from those sides.
+City's Erling Haaland and Kevin de Bruyne were in more than 90% of teams.

+There was more of a split of teams in the south XI, with Tottenham's Harry Kane the most selected player.
+Arsenal's William Saliba made the cut despite only having made six Premier League appearances.

 Pick your All-Star north Premier League XI

-Chose your team from the list below
+Choose your team from the list below

 Pick your All-Star south Premier League XI

-Chose your team from the list below
+Choose your team from the list below